complexorganizations/Data-Scraper/.github/tasks.md

 - [ ] Support download images, [Add a checkbox after image selector, and if its checked download all the images]
 - [ ] Add login support
 - [ ] Rate Limits (req / per minute)
-- [ ] Remove `ctrl` to select multiple elements.
-[If multiple elements are selected then their multiple elements, if their single element is selected than its single element]